kfatehi/electron-dev/README.md

 # electron-dev

+**note this is not for reloading your BrowserWindow -- tools exist for that already, this is for code related to the main process**

 it's like [node-dev](https://github.com/fgnass/node-dev) except for electron apps

 like node-dev, electron-dev wraps your program, however where node-dev actually hooks into `require()`,